AryanMishra1789/SnipAI-Smart-Code-Snippet-Manager/README.md

 # SnipAI - Smart Code Snippet Manager

-SnipAI is a smart code snippet manager built for the HackMern.AI hackathon.
-It allows developers to store, organize, and retrieve code snippets with AI-powered tagging and explanations.
+SnipAI is a smart code snippet manager that allows developers to store, organize, and retrieve code snippets with AI-powered tagging and explanations.
+It features smart search capabilities, including finding similar snippets both locally and from web sources.

 ## Features

 - 📋 Store and manage code snippets with syntax highlighting
 - 🏷️ Auto-generate tags using AI to categorize snippets
-- 📝 Generate explanations of what the code does
+- 📝 Generate concise explanations of what the code does
-- 🔍 Easy retrieval of code snippets
+- 🔍 Find similar snippets from your collection and the web
+- 🔄 Interactive similar snippet viewer with expand/collapse functionality
+- 🌐 Web search integration for finding related code examples
-- 💻 Clean, modern UI for a great user experience
+- 💻 Clean, modern UI with a great user experience

 ## Tech Stack